tsorak/grapher/README.md

 ## What is it used for?

 The purpose of the program is to allow users to create and save a line graph as a .png file.
-The provided example can be used to interactivly draw a graph of expenditures over each day in a month.
+The provided example can be used to interactively draw a graph of expenditures over each day in a month.

 ## What does the code do?